SEL2212 : Early English: Texts, Patterns and Varieties

 Teaching Rationale And Relationship

-Lecture Material will be used to provide information about the features of the English language in its various periods, outline historical contexts, demonstrate and discuss methods and resources for text analysis, and provide overall coherence for the module.
+Lecture materials will provide information about the features of the English language in its various periods, outline historical contexts, demonstrate and discuss methods and resources for text analysis, and provide overall coherence for the module.

-Small Group Teaching will focus on detailed textual work of various types.
+Small Group Teaching will involve detailed textual analysis work of various types, focusing mainly on sample texts from each of the key periods in the history of the English language.
 These sessions also aim to enhance understanding of approaches to historical texts from a linguistic perspective.

 Assessment Methods